 - Ponytail palms

-These are excellent air-purifying plants with low water and humidity requirements.
-The Sanseviera trifciata species, or Mother-In-Law’s tongue, is a popular choice among snake owners.
+These are air-purifying plants with low water and humidity requirements.
+The Sanseviera trifciata species, or Mother-In-Law’s tongue on Amazon.com are a popular choice among snake owners.

 Snake plants rot easily, so it is important to water them only when the soil is dry.
-While they can tolerate full sun and low light, they prefer indirect sunlight, making them a perfect choice for your snake’s terrarium.
+While they can tolerate full sun and low light, they prefer indirect sunlight, making them an ideal choice for your snake’s terrarium.

 Some species of snake plants suitable for snake enclosures include: